When will my son receive his iPad?

 How will my son obtain materials for his classes next year?

-To what extent will my son be able to customize his device?
+To what extent will my son be able to modify his device?

 Jesuit understands that over times the device will be personalized by the student user.
 Students may personalize their home screen, apps, music, case, etc. as long as it is in compliance with Jesuit’s Acceptable Use Policy.
 Students may not customize their lock screen.
 Lock screens must display the Student ID Screen at all times.
 Note the iPad Acceptable Use Policy (below) prohibits students from jail breaking their device.